violentlydave/WUDS-breadcrumbs/README.md

-# WUDS: Wi-Fi User Detection - Modified for "Breadcrumbs" talk/tools/tests #
+# WUDS: Wi-Fi User Detection - Modified #

 ** THIS WILL CHANGE ALOT WORKING UP TO MARCH 12/13th !